michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview

 This project is the first in the Udacity Azure ML Nanodegree program.
-In this project, students build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, students must build and optimize an Azure ML pipeline using the Python SDK and the Scikit-learn package.
 After these steps, the model is compared to an Azure AutoML run.
 The picture depicted below shows the approach followed in this project.

+(Diagram of the project)[https://github.com/michelmf/azure-ml/blob/main/Optimizing%20an%20ML%20Pipeline%20in%20Azure/diagram.PNG]

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The dataset (Bank Marketing Data Set)[https://archive.ics.uci.edu/ml/datasets/bank+marketing] is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The classification goal is to predict if the client will subscribe a term deposit.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**